jfrog/terraform-provider-artifactory/README.md

 Version 7.x and 8.x is only compatible with Artifactory between 7.50.x and 7.67.x due to changes in the projects functionality.

-Version 9.x is the latest major version and is compatible with latest Artifactory versions (>=7.68.7 (self-hosted) and >=7.67.0 (cloud)).
+Version 10.x is the latest major version and is compatible with latest Artifactory versions (>=7.68.7 (self-hosted) and >=7.67.0 (cloud)).

 ## Terraform CLI version support

-Current version support [Terraform Protocol v5](https://developer.hashicorp.com/terraform/plugin/terraform-plugin-protocol#protocol-version-5) which mean Terraform CLI version 0.12 and later.
+Current version support [Terraform Protocol v6](https://developer.hashicorp.com/terraform/plugin/terraform-plugin-protocol#protocol-version-6) which mean Terraform CLI version 1.0 and later.

-> [!WARNING]
-> We will be moving to [Terraform Protocol v6](https://developer.hashicorp.com/terraform/plugin/terraform-plugin-protocol#protocol-version-6) in **Q1 2024**.
-This means only Terraform CLI version 1.0 and later will be supported.

 ## Quick Start